-Castor EDC complies with all applicable laws and regulations: Good Clinical Practice (GCP), 21 CFR Part 11, EU Annex 11, General Data Protection Regulation (GDPR), HIPAA (US) ISO 9001 and ISO 27001.
-Using Castor EDC enables researchers to comply with the relevant laws and regulations.
+Castor complies with all applicable laws and regulations, including ICH E6 Good Clinical Practice (GCP), 21 CFR Part 11, EU Annex 11, General Data Protection Regulation (GDPR), HIPAA (US), ISO 9001 and ISO 27001.
+By using Castor, researchers are enabled to comply with these laws and regulations.
 Castor is a validated system, and approved by external auditors.

 On this page you can read about how we ensure GCP compliance from our side, what is required from the investigator and/or sponsor in order to be GCP compliant, and at the end, we will answer some Frequently Asked Questions about GCP.

 In terms of data management, what should you pay attention to?